thorbenw/github-release-packager/README.md

     /*
     Do anything required to extract everything from 'file' to 'folder'.
-    If an exotic compression algorithm is used, seize the opportunity to get a packe that can handle it.
+    If an exotic compression algorithm is used, seize the opportunity to get a package that can handle it.
     The 'file' resides in a temporary folder which will be deleted automatically after this function is left.
-    The 'folder' is the version specific folder below 'bin' (see above), but of yourse you can put the binaries elsewhere, as needed.
+    The 'folder' is the version specific folder below 'bin' (see above), but of course you can put the binaries elsewhere, as needed.
 Just leave the folder intact to indicate the binaries have been downloaded!
     */
   },
   postProcess: async (repository, version, folder) => {
     /*
-    Do whatever you need or want, e.g. query files in 'folder' to add or apply changes to your code, provide/generate definitio files, etc.
+    Do whatever you need or want, e.g. query files in 'folder' to add or apply changes to your code, provide/generate definitions files, etc.
     Optionally return an object containing information about what you'd like to have in the `bin` object of the package file.
 If you do so, the object will be merged with an existing object in the package file (no plain overwrite).